The Official Word

 I played team sports all through my years growing up and during that time I played on teams that never won a single game all season, and I played on teams that never lost a single game all season.
 Boy, did that teach me to not attach my self worth to external successes and failures!

-Then after college for years I moved to places where I knew no one and was super lonely, and I lived in other places where I thrived and became a leader amongst my peers and colleagues.
+After college for years, I moved to places where I knew no one and was super lonely, and I lived in other places where I thrived and became a leader amongst my peers and colleagues.
 Those experiences taught me that the external world will throw me ups and downs.
 It's what I do with them, and how I stay balanced through it all, that determines how I feel in my inner world at the end of the day.
+All the while, I kept my regular routine of going to the gym.

 As it turns out, we have experiences; we are not our experiences.
 We have thoughts; we are not our thoughts.
 We have fears, but we have a choice about whether or not we let them own us or rather push on in spite of them.
 It's lessons like these that have helped shape me and influence how I navigate throughout the world and how I coach my clients.

 Another thing about me: I thrive on growth.
 Don't get me wrong-- growth is really hard.
 It hurts sometimes.
 It's uncomfortable.
-Sometimes the ugly parts of me rear their heads when I am growing.
-(I might have yelled once or twice and said a few expletives, at no one in particular, after the um-teenth time of crashing when learning to ski, as one tiny example...)
 But growth is invaluable to me.
-I become a better version of myself when I push myself to grow.
-So all this talk on the home page about expanding beyond your boundaries?
-I mean it.
-Growth takes work, AND it's so rewarding.
-I love to experience it.
-I love to witness it in others.
-In fact, I can't think of much else that lights me up quite like being a part of the process with a client when they are pushing beyond the walls of comfort for a reward that makes them feel even more alive and are living a more aligned, authentic life on the other side of that growth.
+I love to experience it, and I love to witness it in others.
+In fact, I can't think of much else that lights me up quite like being a part of the process with a client when they are pushing beyond the walls of comfort for a reward that makes them feel even more alive, whether it's reaching new personal physical goals, or they are living a more aligned, authentic life.